apache/pinot/docs/pql_examples.rst

    begins on 1/1, 4/1, 7/1, 10/1 in Los Angelese timezone).
 The output is
    expressed as hours since UTC epoch (note that the output is not Los Angeles timezone)

+``ARRAYLENGTH``
+   Takes a multi-valued column and returns the length of the column

 ``VALUEIN``
    Takes at least 2 arguments, where the first argument is a multi-valued column, and the following arguments are constant values.